jromie0924/turret/README.md

 ## Setup

-NOTE: This requires Python 3.8, as well as an NVIDIA GPU that has CUDA cores.
+**NOTE**: This requires Python 3.8, as well as an NVIDIA GPU that has CUDA cores.

 ### Install pipenv
 `sudo pip3 install pipenv`